DavidNix/nix-personal-blog/content/post/stop-using-nsnotificationcenter.md

 Most of the time it's a HUGE mistake.

-It's ok to use the center to respond to iOS driven events, like `UIKeyboardDidShowNotification`.
+It's okay to use the center to respond to iOS driven events, like `UIKeyboardDidShowNotification`.
 But don't use it to wire up message passing in your own code.
-I'm begging you.

 Don't do it.

 I have a knack for inheriting codebases written by less experienced iOS developers.
 What’s the number one mistake I see?
 Abuse of